 Devices undergoing the approval process must first complete initial field trials, which include successfully meeting all required performance standards.
-Upon completing the ICAR certification and initial field trial testing, device manufacturers may request preliminary approval status with the ability to sell a limited number of devices to the public.
-Subsequently, manufacturers with devices assessed for a minimum of 12 months and meeting the required performance standards in the preliminary status period may request conditional APHIS approval and the ability to sell unlimited devices to the public for the remainder of the required field trial period provided the device maintains acceptable performance.
+Upon completing the initial field trials, device manufacturers may request preliminary approval status with the ability to sell a limited number of devices to the public.
+Subsequently, manufacturers with devices assessed for a minimum of 24 months and meeting the required performance standards in the preliminary status period may request conditional APHIS approval and the ability to sell unlimited devices to the public for the remainder of the required field trial period if they maintain acceptable performance.